 There are two main ways that you can develop computer applications.
-Before digging in to how neural networks are trained, it’s important to make sure that you have an understanding of the difference between
+Before digging in to how neural networks are trained, it's important to make sure that you have an understanding of the difference between hard-coding and soft-coding computer programs.

 Hard-coding means that you explicitly specify input variables and your desired output variables.
 Said differently, hard-coding leaves no room for the computer to interpret the problem that you're trying to solve.